• Skip to primary navigation

 • Lite Coconut Milk – Makes them creamy without dairy products.

-• Milk Bone Dog Treats – This is what I used for the popsicle sticks.
+• Dog Biscuits – For the popsicle sticks.

 Other Edible Popsicle Sticks for Dogs

-If you don’t want to use a dog biscuit for a pupsicle stick, here are some other options:
+I used Purina Dentalife treat sticks.
+If you don’t want to use them, here are some other options:

 • Bully Sticks